Naadiyaar/naadiyaar_blog/content/posts/doubly-linked-list-java.md

 ```

 ## Implementing methods
-Now it's time to add methods to the `DoublyLinkedList` class; this methods will be non-static and related to each instance of the class.
+Now it's time to add methods to the `DoublyLinkedList` class; these methods will be non-static and related to each instance of the class.
 ### addHead()
 This method will simply get *data* as parameter and adds it to the beginning of the list, so it becomes head, or first element of list.
 ```java